There are more than 4 million pregnant women in the United States every year, and most of them work.

-In general, women who have pregnancy complications or who work in a job where other workers with limitations are accommodated are entitled to accommodations, but the law is complicated.
+In general, women who have pregnancy complications or who work in jobs where other workers with limitations are accommodated are entitled to accommodations, but the law is complicated.

 In some states, it’s simple: Employers are required to provide accommodations.
 If you think all pregnant workers should have these kinds of protections, get involved in local and national campaigns to protect all pregnant workers!

-In the law, discrimination means that you are being treated worse than co-workers who are otherwise like you, except not pregnant.
+In the legal sense, discrimination means that you are being treated worse than coworkers who are otherwise like you, except not pregnant.
 If you sense that you are being discriminated against, pay attention to and make note of the way non-pregnant employees are being treated.